 MOSCOW (Roscosmos PR) — The crew members of the Soyuz MS-19 manned transport spacecraft docked on October 5, 2021 to the Rassvet Small Research Module of the Russian Segment of the International Space Station, opened the passageways and boarded the ISS.
 Then the first communication session of the crew of the 65th long-term expedition with the Baikonur cosmodrome and the TsNIIMash Mission Control Center (part of the Roscosmos State Corporation) took place.

-After opening the hatches between the manned spacecraft Soyuz MS-19 and the station, a crew of 10 people began to work, consisting of Roscosmos cosmonauts Oleg Novitsky, Peter Dubrov, Anton Shkaplerov, space flight participants within the framework of the scientific and educational project “Challenge” – film director Klim Shipenko and actress Julia Peresild, NASA astronaut Mark Vande Hai, Shane Kimbrow and Megan MacArthur, ESA astronaut Tom Peske, and Japan Aerospace Research Agency astronaut Akihiko Hoshide.
+After opening the hatches between the manned spacecraft Soyuz MS-19 and the station, a crew of 10 people began to work, consisting of Roscosmos cosmonauts Oleg Novitsky, Peter Dubrov, Anton Shkaplerov, space flight participants within the framework of the scientific and educational project “Challenge” – film director Klim Shipenko and actress Yulia Peresild, NASA astronaut Mark Vande Hai, Shane Kimbrough and Megan MacArthur, ESA astronaut Thomas Pesquet, and Japan Aerospace Research Agency astronaut Akihiko Hoshide.

 For the Hero of Russia, Roskosmos cosmonaut Anton Shkaplerov, this is already the fourth space “mission” to near-earth orbit.
 He first went into space in November 2011.
 This is a debut for space flight participants.